multitudinous/mapgen/README.md

 name: layername                     # name used for output, layername.png when in layerout mode
 type: layer                         # layer is the only valid type
 style: stylename                    # style to apply to the layer
-msaa: false                         # optional to overide output properties - enable or disable multisample rendered output override here
+aa: on                              # optional to turn on antialiasing that is configured above, by default it is set to off
 children:
     - dataobj: dataobjname          # currently only dataobjects are supported, you can add multiple objects by seperating them by ,